 You check your time warp watch in the car

 While it’s admittedly lightweight and exhibits the best of their humorous side, the internal hype in me desired something a bit more meaty – but it’s good to have them back to rekindle their unique brand of fractured pop.
-Their prior records are incredibly dense, strange, and chock full of killer hooks that were a cemented soundtrack to my late 2000s.
+Their records are dense, strange, and chock full of killer hooks.

 Best of the back catalog: